Children's Comprehensive Bible Question Quiz

 c.
 Three pairs of each kind.

 a.
-Two people were on the Ark: Noah, and his wife.
+Four people went on the Ark: Noah and his three sons.

 b.
-Four people went on the Ark: Noah, and his three sons.
+Two people were on the Ark: Noah and his wife.

 c.
 Eight people, which included all of Noah's family.